equinor/Dexpi2Imf/doc/id.md

 #### The system requirement for the approach:
 Locally unique persistent IDs for all relevant objects.
 Locally unique means that the ID must be unique for the combination of aspect + any number of code table values.

-For the example above, `ReciprocatingPump-1` must be unique (and persistent across time/revisions) for the document with name `D065-AG-18-PE-0001` regarding the facility `AHA`.
+For the example above, usage of `activity:AHA-D065-AG-18-PE-0001-004--ReciprocatingPump-1` requires that`ReciprocatingPump-1` must be a unique activity/function (and persistent across time/revisions) for the document with name `D065-AG-18-PE-0001` regarding the facility `AHA`.
-So  `ReciprocatingPump-1` can occur in any document not pertaining to `AHA` and in any other document than `D065-AG-18-PE-0001` pertaining to `AHA`.
+So the activity `ReciprocatingPump-1` can occur in any document not pertaining to `AHA` and in any other document than `D065-AG-18-PE-0001` pertaining to `AHA`.

 But in any verison of a document `D065-AG-18-PE-0001` about `AHA`we require that `ReciprocatingPump-1` refers to the same object.
+Also, the implementation of `ReciprocatingPump-1` can use the same local ID, but has a different aspect-url-prefix, so can have different properties, lifetime, etc.